christianalfoni/css19/system-ui-tokens/README.md

 ## How it works

 The `createTokens` function converts your tokens into CSS variables.
 The `style` tag is used to mount these variable into your application.
 This works with client and server.
-The `systemUi` function is a wrapper around the `css` function from `@css19/core`, where token values are converted to the respective token variable.
+The `systemUi` function only translates token values into the respective token variables.

-Using a token reference allows you to use TypeScript features like documenting the tokens, finding all tokens by reference and even rename symbol to refactor tokens across your project.

-This package can be used with ANY CSS solution in React.
+This package requires `@css19/css`